A Basic Note

 Markdown quotes can be defined using the common Mardown syntax:

-The NoteWriter automatically convert your notes of kind Quote
+The NoteWriter automatically convert your notes of type Quote

 to this syntax.
 The previous note can be rewritten: